siick/Cryptogram/README.md

-# cryptogram
+# Cryptogram
-A tool to encrypt text (and more on future version!)
+A "small little tiny" tool to encrypt text (and more on future version!)

 Right now, Cryptogram is just a basic tool in C# that encrypt/decrypt text with a password using AES encryption.
 For the future i want to add :